How to Start a Record Label

 – Worker’s compensation insurance protects the business in case any employees are ever injured while on the job.

-The costs of insurance policies will vary depending on factors like the value of a business’ equipment and building and the number of employees on staff.
+The cost to insure a record label will vary depending on factors like the value of a business’ equipment and building and the number of employees on staff.
 To get the best idea of what to budget for insurance, request quotes from multiple companies.
 When you compare the quotes, look not only at the differences in premiums but also at how coverage limits, exclusions, and deductibles compare.

 Step 11: Hire Employees